Self-Routing: Parameter-Free Expert Routing from Hidden States: Method

 This term encourages the router to distribute traffic more evenly across experts.
 In practice, the main training objective is the task loss plus, when used, a weighted load-balancing term.

-The standard learned router computes expert logits via the learned linear projection in \autoref{eq:moe_router}.
+The standard learned router computes expert logits via the learned linear projection in Equation~\ref{eq:moe_router}.
 Recent work has shown this projection need not be learned.
 The model can effectively route through a fixed random projection by adapting the learned hidden states~\citep{fan2024empiricalunderstandingmoedesign}.
-This raises a structural question: if the projection is fixed, does its form matter?
-We test the simplest case: reading routing logits from the same $N$ coordinates of the hidden state at each layer.
+This raises a structural question of whether the form of the fixed projection matters.
+We test the simplest case by reading routing logits from chosen $N$-coordinate subsets of the hidden state at each layer.